Audu Bako School of Agriculture

 The Audu Bako School of Agriculture in Dambatta, Kano State, Nigeria, awards diplomas in technical and vocational subjects for middle-level manpower.
-In 2005 the college had 400 students.
+It is named after Audu Bako, a former governor of the state.

 The college was established in 2002 and is owned and operated by Kano State.
 It is accredited to offer courses in agricultural and related technology, and a pre-ND course in Science and Technology.

-It is named after Audu Bako, a former governor of the state.
+In 2005 the college had over 400 students.
+As of 2023, the college had over 300 staff, and offered over 500 courses and over 50 programmes.
+It also has 12 departments.

 In November 2006, it was among a number of polytechnics for which the National Board for Technical Education suspended admission of students for either failing to secure accreditation or running foul of the law.